ComScore

 • Time Commitment: 45 minutes

-• Why We Love It: vegan, beginner-friendly, make ahead
+• Why I Love It: vegan, beginner-friendly, make ahead

+They're only one hour and one bowl away.
 How is dairy-free buttercream possible, you ask?
 Plant-based butter, powdered sugar and almond milk make an uncanny substitute.
-A dash of beet purée is the key to its vibrant color.
+A dash of beet purée is the key to this Easter cupcake recipe's vibrant color.

 33. Lightened-Up Hummingbird Cupcakes with Toasted Coconut-Cream Cheese Frosting